NetApp/FSx-ONTAP-monitoring/README.md

 FSx for NetApp ONTAP is an AWS managed service providing a comprehensive set of advanced storage features purposely built to maximize cost, performance, resilience, and accessibility in business-critical workloads.

-This repository contains utilties that will help you monitor your FSx for NetApp ONTAP resources.
+for monitoring, Alerting and auditing of FSx for ONTAP file systems.

 ## Table of Contents